Kok-Kip/SearchEngine/README.md

 ## Intro

 This is the backend project of Mini Search Engine.
+We are so sorry about not deploying this service on remote server now, we promise this is our priority in the next few weeks.

 ## Environment